rabbitmq/workloads/README.md

-## RabbitMQ configurations optimised for specific use-cases
+## RabbitMQ performance baseline

-We want to continuously validate RabbitMQ best-case behaviour in specific use-cases.

-Each directory in this repository represents a specific use-case and contains:

-* README that describes the use-case, highlights specific RabbitMQ configurations and captures point-in-time observations
+All RabbitMQ users should know what to expect from RabbitMQ in terms of performance, and understand the impact of specific requirements on throughput.
+For example, durable queues with persistent messages that are replicated across N RabbitMQ nodes incur a certain throughput penalty that is poorly understood.
+Each directory in this repository represents a specific RabbitMQ configuration and contains:

+* RabbitMQ configuration description and point-in-time performance observations, as well as links to metrics dashboards and RabbitMQ Management UI
-* CloudFoundry manifest for [PerfTest](https://github.com/rabbitmq/rabbitmq-perf-test) that describes every producer and consumer configuration
+* CloudFoundry manifest for [PerfTest](https://github.com/rabbitmq/rabbitmq-perf-test) that captures every producer and consumer configuration
-* BOSH manifest for [rabbitmq-server-boshrelease](https://github.com/rabbitmq/rabbitmq-server-boshrelease) the captures the RabbitMQ configuration in detail.
-The manifest requires [variable interpolation](http://bosh.io/docs/cli-int.html) for some credentials.
-It cannot be used as is.
+* BOSH manifest for [rabbitmq-server-boshrelease](https://github.com/rabbitmq/rabbitmq-server-boshrelease) the contains the complete RabbitMQ config.
+This BOSH manifest requires [variable interpolation](http://bosh.io/docs/cli-int.html) for the credentials, it cannot be used as is.